UNC-Libraries/SCTS-Documentation/Additions.md

 If you have a separately maintained addition that has been appended to the end with little description, it’s good practice to warn researchers in the collection overview that they will need to look in the collection's additions to find all the materials of interest.
 Example: Additions received after 1979 have not been integrated into the original deposit.
 Researchers should always check additions to be sure they have identified all files of interest to them.

+[Restriction](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#restrictions): Add or remove restrictions as needed.
+Be sure to add or remove the restriction at every level: collection, series, and container.

 ## Between the `<dsc>`: